reaktoro/optima/README.md

 3. **build** the C++ library and the Python package in the directory `optima/build`; and
 4. **install** the C++ header files, C++ library and Python package in `optima/build/install`.

 > **Parallel build.** The above build operation is performed in parallel.
-For repeated build operations, it is recommented to have `ccache` installed for  blazing fast rebuilds.
+For repeated build operations, it is recommended to have `ccache` installed for blazing-fast rebuilds.

 The previous commands have the following dependencies: